CortexFlow/cortexflow-blog/_posts/2025-04-20-the-proxy-injector.md

 title:  "Service Mesh Explained: The proxy injector (with code)"
 description: "What is proxy injector?
 How an Admission Webhook works?
 Deep dive into the essential components for automating sidecar injection in Kubernetes."
 author: lorenzo-tettamati
-categories: [ Cortexflow, service mesh ]
+categories: [ Cortexflow, service mesh,tutorial ]
 image: "assets/images/the-proxy-injector.jpg"
 tags: [service mesh explained,featured,Rust,tutorial]
 ---